 What is Benchmark Math?
 Unlocking Math Mastery Through Strategic Comparison

 Benchmark math is a powerful teaching strategy that helps students develop a strong number sense and improve their mathematical fluency.
-Instead of focusing solely on rote memorization of facts and procedures, benchmark math emphasizes the use of benchmark numbers – easily recognizable numbers like 10, 25, 50, 100 – as reference points to estimate, solve problems, and understand number relationships.
+That said, instead of focusing solely on rote memorization of facts and procedures, benchmark math emphasizes the use of benchmark numbers – easily recognizable numbers like 10, 25, 50, 100 – as reference points to estimate, solve problems, and understand number relationships.
 This approach fosters a deeper understanding of numbers and operations, leading to improved problem-solving skills and increased confidence in mathematics.
-This article will delve into the core concepts of benchmark math, explore its practical applications, and examine its benefits for students of all ages and abilities.
+This article will dig into the core concepts of benchmark math, explore its practical applications, and examine its benefits for students of all ages and abilities.

 Understanding Benchmark Numbers: The Cornerstones of Estimation